paulinho-16/MEIC-TVVS/assignments/assignment3.md

 #### Description

-This function of the `isCellEditable` class is called when the user edits any column field from any project in the table, verifying if the user is allowed to edit the selected table cell.
+This function of the `ProjectTableModel` class is called when the user edits any column field from any project in the table, verifying if the user is allowed to edit the selected table cell.
 We chose this function because of its importance in preventing the user from editing fields for which they do not have the proper permissions.
 Furthermore, it receives two integers as parameters, to which we can apply *Boundary Value Analysis*, defining the ranges of valid rows and columns.